m-ld/m-ld-react-demo/Analysis.md

 };
 ```

+Now the `Person` component is smarter, and depends on the query engine to
-Notably, in this version, `Skywalkers` is not observing as many facts.
-When
+function.
+However, in this version, `Skywalkers` is not observing as many facts.
-Luke's hair turns ash-brown now, `Skywalkers` will not re-render, but Luke's
+When Luke's hair turns ash-brown now, `Skywalkers` will not re-render, but
-`Person` component will.
-But when Anakin changes his name to "Darth Vader",
+Luke's `Person` component will.
+But when Anakin changes his name to "Darth
-`Skywalkers` _will_ re-render, and drop one of the elements from the list it displays.
+Vader", `Skywalkers` _will_ re-render, and drop him from the list it displays.

 ### Writing Data